Detection, Mitigation & Response

 • Curated rules based on real attack data

-• Choose iptables, nftables, or ufw
+• Choose iptables, nftables, ufw, or firewalld

 • Review every command before it runs